 This is a story of God’s daily faithfulness demonstrated as much in the family of God as in the healing of Mike.
 We call it Mike Marathon because a brain injury takes a long, long time to heal, and reaching a finish line of full recovery is not guaranteed.
 Along the way, we have exhorted each other to “hope big, pray more”—and when hope has waned and prayers diminished, to “hope more, pray big.”

-We welcome you to hope and to pray and to join our journey.
+We welcome you to hope and pray and join our journey.
 Read about the first two years in the “Step by Step” tab, where the email updates tell the story.
-We’ve begun adding Mike’s sermons, which you can listen to here; other sermons are podcast through iTunes and Podbean.
+Take a listen to one of Mike’s sermons, which you can find here; other sermons are podcast through iTunes and Podbean.
 Check out the photos and recent news and prayer requests, and don’t forget to sign up below for email updates.
-Information about giving and/or contacting us is here.
+We’d love to here from you, and you can contact us here.